-What is the Natural Life Cycle of a Nerve Plant in the Wild?
+What is the Natural Life Cycle of a Nerve Plant?

 Nerve plants are native to the rainforests of Peru and other regions of South America.
 These plants grow on the forest floor and spread out as ground cover plants.
 They gradually spread by sending out young roots to form new plants.
 In the wild, individual nerve plants rarely live for more than a couple of years.